Comparison Table of TDIU and 100 Percent

 Understanding the differences between 100% VA Disability and Total Disability Individual Unemployability (TDIU) is crucial for veterans.
+This knowledge can help you decide which option better suits your unique situation.

-What is VA 100% Disability?
+What Is VA 100% Disability?

 VA 100% Disability is awarded when your service-connected condition(s) meet the criteria for a 100% rating.